Boynton Beach Community High School

 Boynton Beach Community High School is a public high school located in Boynton Beach, Florida, United States, and it serves grades 9–12 in the School District of Palm Beach County.
-Students have the opportunity to tackle AICE and Advance Placement courses to better prepare for college, the rigorous course also allow students to obtain college credits.
-Boynton Beach community High School has partnerships with Embry Riddle Aeronautical University, Palm Beach State College, and Florida Atlantic University where students can dual-enroll to obtain college credit while being in high school.
 Boynton Beach High school has been rated a "C" for the year 2017–2018 by the Florida Department of Education and School District of Palm Beach County.

-Academic programs
+Academic partnerships

-Boynton Beach Community High school offers a variety of programs such as Aerospace Science, Dance, Digital Media, Early Childhood, Information Technology, Marine Corps JROTC, Medical Sciences, Music - Instrumental, Music - Vocal, Theater, and Visual Art.
+Boynton Beach community High School has partnerships with Embry–Riddle Aeronautical University, Palm Beach State College, and Florida Atlantic University where students can dual-enroll to obtain college credit while still in high school.

 Activities

-Dimensional Harmony which was established the first year the school was open has achieved dramatic success earning Superiors at the district and state levels.
-The Dimensional Harmony group in 2015 was invited to sing in London to perform as one of seven worldwide.
+The school's choir, Dimensional Harmony, was established in the first year the school opened, and has since earned Superiors at the district and state levels.
+In 2015, Dimensional Harmony was invited to sing in London.

-The Tigers baseball team made it to state in its beginning years.

-Boynton Beach Community High School offers a program that partners with Embry Riddle Aeronautical University where students are able to obtain college credits through the university.

-The BASA (Boynton Aerospace Science Academy) has expanded into the Unmanned Aerial Vehicle sectors, allowing students to pursue commercial drone pilot licenses.

-The Arts department of Boynton Beach High were featured on PBS "Good Sport" episode 37 inside the lobby of a local movie theater.
-They created a giant mural featuring the blockbuster movies from the summer of 2015.
+The arts department of Boynton Beach High was featured on PBS's Good Sports: Inside the lobby of a local movie theater, they created a giant mural featuring the blockbuster movies from the summer of 2015.